 Pricing: Free (Starter with limited access)/ $779 (Growth) per year/ Custom (Enterprise)

 Firebase is a mobile platform (backed by Google) that is used for developing apps that will help grow your user base on iOS and Android.
 From analytics, databases, messaging and crash reporting, you can analyse everything in one central location.
 Firebase is also integrated with other Google products such as Google Ads and AdMob.

 Pricing: Free (Spark plan) / $25 (Flame Plan) per month / Custom (Blaze Plan)

 AppDynamics (now part of Cisco) has a product called Application Performance Management that can perform application mapping, dynamic baselining and code-level diagnostics.
 Some of the most popular features include: auditing, cloud migration and monitoring, activity tracking, DevOps adoption and more.
-Keep in mind with this tool, however, that there is going to a bit more training involved in the onboarding process.
+It’s good to keep in mind that, with this tool, there’s going to a bit more training involved in the onboarding process.

 Pricing: Upon request

 Flurry Analytics is a free mobile analytics software package for iOS, Android, and Windows.
-This easy-to-use platform allows you to track new users, active users, sessions and more.
+This easy-to-use platform allows you to track new users and active users, sessions and more.
 You can also measure and analyse activity across your entire app portfolio (including crash and user acquisition analytics).
-Not to mention, it’s very easy to install, requiring just three lines of code.
+Not to mention, it’s very easy to install, requiring just three lines of code!